martinjaros/thesis/sources/4-graphics.md

 Table: OpenGL functions for working with shader programs

+The vertex shader processes geometry defined as array of verticies, it is executed per vertex.
+Result verticies are rasterized into fragments and then fragment shader is executed per fragment.
+Result fragments are then written into the framebuffer, each shader execution is done in parallel.

+![OpenGL ES shader][shaders]

 GPU uses its own memory, it may be physically shared with the system memory, but is not directly accessible by the application.
-Drawables are defined by their geometry and textures.
-Geometry is defined by verticies and stored in GPU memory in vertex buffer objects (VBO), following API function are available:
+Verticies are stored in the GPU memory in vertex buffer objects (VBO), following API function are available:

 **Function**                  **Description**